rackerlabs/docs-cloud-monitoring/api-docs/overview/additional-resources.rst

 other Rackspace Cloud APIs.

-- For general information about the Rackspace Monitoring, see the `Rackspace Monitoring FAQ`_ in the Rackspace Knowledge Center.
+- For general information about the Rackspace Monitoring, see the :how-to:`Rackspace Monitoring FAQ <rackspace-monitoring-faq>`.

-- To get starting using the Rackspace Monitoring API, see the `Getting Started Guide`_.
+- To get starting using the Rackspace Monitoring API, see the :ref:`Getting Started Guide <getting-started>`.

 - To learn about installing and configuring monitoring agents, read the :ref:`Install the agent<install-agent>` section.

-- To get information about other Rackspace Cloud services APIs, see the `Rackspace API Documentation`_.
+- To get information about other Rackspace Cloud services APIs, see the :rax-devdocs:`Rackspace API Documentation < >`.

 - To learn about using Rackspace Monitoring with Rackspace Cloud SDKs, see :rax-dev:`Software Development Kits & Tools <sdks>`.